Bart 'N' Frink: Plot

 At a game store, Bart takes Martin's place at a table-top role-playing game.
 The players retreat from a dragon, but Bart chooses to attack to kill Martin's character.
 Professor Frink defends Martin's character when it is damaged.
 His character is killed, causing Frink to cry.

 Later, Marge takes Bart to Frink's house to apologize.
 Bart is impressed with Frink's inventions and is relieved Frink is not upset at Bart.
 Marge asks if Bart can be Frink's assistant to channel his enthusiasm, and they agree.
 The two bond as Frink makes inventions.
 When Bart says he is not going to college because he is dumb, Frink says he is not.
 When Frink receives an invitation to his college reunion at a billionaire's compound, he invites the Simpsons to come along.

 At the compound, they are greeted by Frink's classmate Peter and see his classmates are all rich.
 Lisa is disgusted by the billionaires' behavior.
 Homer tells her to have them fund her college education, but she is unsuccessful.
 Homer dislikes the billionaires' attempts to extend their lives, but Homer agrees to a blood test to please Marge.
 The test shows Homer is the equivalent of a 26-year-old, so the billionaires start copying Homer's lifestyle.
 Bart learns Peter used one of Frink's college inventions to make his fortune.
-Unable to socialize, Frink wears glasses to read people's emotions, which interests Peter.
+Unable to socialize, Frink wears glasses to read people's emotions, which interests Peter as it could be a tool for neurodiverse people.
 Bart warns Frink, but he is uninterested, so Bart provokes him.
 Frink responds that Bart is smart but calls himself dumb so he does not need to apply himself and possibly fail, which upsets him.

 The billionaires become sick following Homer's diet, but he forces them to continue.
 Lisa reveals Homer obviously cheated on the blood test.
 He admits he used Bart's blood, which horrifies the billionaires who start exercising to get healthy.
 Peter asks Bart to steal the schematics for the glasses for revenge.
 He draws the schematics from memory.
 When an exercising billionaire accidentally releases a Komodo dragon that attacks Bart, Frink subdues it.
 Bart gives the schematics to Frink and asks for forgiveness.
 Frink is proud and impressed that Bart's memory shows he is smart, which delights Marge.
 Frink decides to donate the glasses to his college in exchange for a scholarship for Bart, which angers Lisa.

-The Simspons and Frink leave the location whose name is bleeped with souvenirs.
+The Simpsons and Frink leave the location whose name is bleeped with souvenirs.
 When Frink mentions the name New Zealand which the Simpsons gasp at, Frink states that he didn't sign the NDA.
 The Simpson and Frink then head back to Springfield in an airplane.

 During the credits, Frink invents a device to read the Komodo dragon's thoughts which are intelligent.
 It proposes eating Bart with Frink.